vivekascoder/dirparser/README.md

 ## Obscure .gitignore behaviour.

-RN, it don't support all the specs of gitignore as listed in [GITIGNORE.md](./GITIGNORE.md) and because of the differnce if behaviour of gitignore specs and glob it need a lot of adjustments.
+RN, it doesn't support all the specs of gitignore as listed in [GITIGNORE.md](./GITIGNORE.md) and because of the differnce if behaviour of gitignore specs and glob it need a lot of adjustments.

 `/target/**` will list all the target sub directories but won't list the target directory's content for that you need to use `/target/*`.